.NET Core Applications

 Filtering Child Processes

 If you want to profile only specific child processes, you can set up a process filter.
-In this case, dotMemory will start profiling of a child process only if its name matches the filter.
+The filter is a semicolon-separated list of process names that must not be profiled.

 *wildcard is supported.